miikanissi/miikanissi.com/content/posts/email-setup-with-mbsync-mu4e.md

 and it turns out configuring it is a bit of a hassle.
 This post works as a guide on setting up mu4e email client for Emacs with mbsync to sync email.

-## Pass to securely store your passwords
+## Pass To Securely Store Your Passwords

 To be able to store your email password securely you need to setup gpg and pass.
 I have previously made a post on [configuring